pezi/dart_periphery/README.md

 void setTempDirectory(String tmpDir)
 ```

-mmust be called separately within each isolate.
+must be called separately within each isolate.
 This is necessary because each isolate initializes Dart Periphery independently.

 ## flutter-pi